 Obesity is one of the leading causes of acid reflux.
-The improper functioning of the esophagus causes GERD (Gastroesophageal Reflux Disease).
-Excessive food intake and a higher percentage of body fat may prevent the lower esophageal sphincter from closing properly, which in turn leads to the acid backing up out of the stomach.
+Improper functioning of the esophagus causes GERD (gastroesophageal reflux disease).
+Excessive food intake and a higher percentage of body fat may prevent the lower esophageal sphincter from closing properly, which allows acid to back up out of the stomach and into the esophagus.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.